 This arrangement is accounted for as a liability under ASC 480, Distinguishing Liabilities from Equity ("ASC 480"), and is measured at fair value.
 Changes in fair value are recognized in earnings.
 Due to the nature of the associated contingency and the likelihood of occurrence, the Company has concluded the fair value of this liability was approximately \$20,000 at December 31, 2011 and March 31, 2012, respectively.
-The most significant inputs in estimating the fair value of this liability are the probabilities that staffing levels fall below the prescribed minimum and that the Company used a scenario analysis model to arrive at the fair value of the Scottish Enterprise Agreement and assumed a 30% probability of falling below a minimum staffing level and a 1% probability that the occurrence of such an event would not be cured within the prescribed time period.
+The most significant inputs in estimating the fair value of this liability are the probabilities that staffing levels fall below the prescribed minimum and that the Company is unable or unwilling to replace such employees within the prescribed time period.
+At both December 31, 2011 and March 31, 2012, the Company used a scenario analysis model to arrive at the fair value of the Scottish Enterprise Agreement and assumed a 30% probability of falling below a minimum staffing level and a 1% probability that the occurrence of such an event would not be cured within the prescribed time period.
 At each reporting period, the inputs used to determine the fair value of the liability will be evaluated to determine whether adjustments are appropriate.
 Changes in the value of this liability are recorded in the consolidated statement of operations.